Random matrix ensembles and integrable differential identities: Orthogonal ensemble and integrable differential identities

 In the following, we focus on the study of the sequence $\{\tau_{2n}(\mathbf{t}) \}_{n\in \mathbb{N}}$ under the assumption that the Hamiltonian contains even powers of $M$ only, as in the equation~\eqref{Ham_even}.
 This choice leads us to the introduction of the reduced even Pfaff hierarchy which can be viewed as an infinite component analogue of the Volterra hierarchy obtained as a reduction of the Toda hierarchy's even flows.
 As observed in~\cite{benassi2021symmetric}, the even flows of the Pfaff hierarchy

 admit a reduction that is compatible with a Lax matrix of the form

 This reduction corresponds to the request that the Lax matrix preserves the structure attained at~$\mathbf{t} = \mathbf{0}$, i.e.\ all lower diagonals in even position (counted starting from first diagonal below the main one) remain zero for any value of the couplings (the times of the hierarchy)~$t_{2i}$, when~$t_{2i-1} =0$ for all $i \in \mathbb{N}$.
-For the purpose of the derivations presented below, it is convenient to denote the entries of $L$ by the two-index symbol~$w^{\ell}_n(\mathbf{t})$, with $\ell\in\mathbb{Z}$ and $n\in \mathbb{N}$.
-If $\ell\neq 0$, $w^\ell_n$ lies on the lower $(2|\ell|-1)$-th diagonal, where $\ell < 0$ corresponds to elements in odd positions along the diagonal and $\ell > 0$ to elements in even positions.
-For a fixed $\ell$, the lower index $n$ labels the (odd or even) positions along the given diagonal.
-Moreover,~$w^0_n$ denotes the elements of the first upper diagonal in even positions only.

 In the present formulation, for each given $\ell \in \mathbb{Z}$, the sequences $\{w^{\ell}_n(\mathbf{t})\}_{n\in\mathbb{N}}$ are interpreted as order parameters.
 Hence, the order parameters are particular solutions of the system of differential equations~\eqref{eq:even_Pfaff_Lax_equation} with initial condition specified by the GOE (i.e.\ the partition function~\eqref{eq:HSME} evaluated at~$\mathbf{t}\!=\!\mathbf{0}$).
 The strategy we adopt to investigate the orthogonal ensemble in the thermodynamic limit is the study of the entries~$\{w^{\ell}_n(\mathbf{t})\}^{\ell\in\mathbb{Z}}_{n\in\mathbb{N}}$ as solutions of an integrable hierarchy in the continuum limit via a suitable asymptotic interpolation.
 This is similar to the approach proposed in~\cite{Witten} for the unitary ensemble, and developed in a consequent extensive literature, see e.g.\ \cite{Adler_KP,deift_Toda,KodamaPierceToda,HermitianPRE}.
 However, the case of symmetric matrices exhibit important conceptual and technical differences, for the associated differential identities are realised by an integrable chain of hydrodynamic type~\cite{chain}.
 Hydrodynamic chains are indeed systems of a higher level of complexity if compared with the Hopf equation or the dispersionless Toda system arising in the study of the unitary ensemble.
 The evolution equations for~$\{w^{\ell}_n(\mathbf{t})\}^{\ell \in\mathbb{Z}}_{ n\in\mathbb{N}}$ and the associated initial datum are given below in Section \ref{sec:Pfaff_equations_and_initial_datum}.